 Decriminalization of Marijuana in Atlanta

 In 2017, the city of Atlanta passed a city ordinance decriminalizing the possession of marijuana.
 To be clear, possession of less than one ounce of marijuana is still illegal.
 However, the offense is now punishable by a $75 fine versus the previously VGCSA misdemeanor penalties.
+When in doubt, it is always a good idea to seek the advice of an experienced criminal law firm to know and understand your rights.

 It is important to note that the $75 fine is only applicable if you were charged in the Atlanta city limits.
 Surrounding suburbs and other cities in Fulton County operate under state statute.
 Furthermore, the ordinance only applies if you are apprehended by Atlanta City Police.
 Fulton County Sheriffs and Georgia State Troopers operating in the city limits do not need to follow the ordinance.